 It's not cheap: £40 for at 64GB card makes it one of the most expensive here at over 60p per GB.
 The 32GB version works out cheaper per GB, but only marginally.

 The good news is that it almost matched the SanDisk Extreme Plus for sequential read and write speeds: 85.8MB/s and 82.8MB/s respectively.

 It couldn't keep up in the 4KB tests, though, averaging 8MB/s when reading and 1.5MB/s for writing.
 That's quicker than average, but the cheap-as-chips Samsung Evo outperforms it for phone and tablet use.

 The Transcend Ultimate is really only a sensible choice if you need the fastest write speeds for high-bitrate 4K recording, where it almost matches the SanDisk card, but at a cheaper price.
-It's much better value in the US, where it costs less than $40.
+It's much better value in the US, where the 64GB card costs less than $20.

 PNY’s Turbo Performance microSD card is designed for 4K action cams (or drones) with a claimed 90MB/s speed, although as we found out during our testing, this refers to read speeds rather than write speeds.

 Using CrystalDiskMark, we saw fairly decent results with 90.4MB/s read speeds and 62.2MB/s write speeds.
 The latter is more than enough for recording 4K in consumer cameras, but it's not the fastest we've seen.